U.S. backs distance of 3 feet between students, which may help schools open

 The new recommendation from the U.S. Centers for Disease Control and Prevention is a boost to the Biden administration’s goal of reopening in-person learning for millions of public school students without sparking outbreaks of the virus.

-“The revised CDC guidance is a great step,” said Dr. Amesh Adalja, senior scholar at Johns Hopkins University Center for Health Security.
+“The revised CDC guidance is a great step,” said Dr. Amesh Adalja, a senior scholar with the Johns Hopkins Center for Health Security.
 It “reflects the fact that schools... are not drivers of infections,” he added.

 Many schools continue to teach students remotely more than a year after the novel coronavirus prompted widespread closures across the United States.